scottvr/GUM_of_Devops/updates/Fear_and_Loathing_in_the_Value_Stream.md

 # Fear and Loathing in the Value Stream

-> *Note to self (delete before publishing): this is the fleshed-out skeleton.
-Openers are deadpan-but-thin; the weeds are bullet lists of topics to expand and then salt with jokes.
-The two theses below are the load-bearing walls — everything hangs off them.*

 The Grand Unified Model treats organizational dysfunction as observable, in principle, through its proxies.
 This note concerns the two mechanisms that determine whether an observed dysfunction ever becomes an *acted-upon* dysfunction.
 They are not technical.
 They are not even, strictly, managerial.
 They are affective and financial, respectively.

 - **Fear determines whether dysfunction can be *reported*.**